 Messages for Closer Friends and Family

-Below you'll find messages of sympathy and ideas on what to write when the deceased or receiver is someone you're closer to know or know more well.
+Below you'll find messages of sympathy and ideas on what to write when the deceased or receiver is someone you're closer to know or know better.
 Usually, these messages are a bit easier to write (though, still difficult given the subject matter).
 If you need some inspiration, here are some ideas.
 You can also include a nice memory or story too, as long as it's appropriate.

 - "__________ was a kindhearted, generous person.
 As a recipient of his kindness and generosity, I will miss him greatly."

 - "__________ was one of my favorite people.
 I'll never forget the time we __________.
-I hope this story brightens your day and helps you realize that number of lives __________ has touched.
+I hope this story brightens your day and helps you realize the number of lives __________ has touched.
 She'll never be forgotten."

 - "I am deeply saddened by the loss we both share.
 I am assured that we will be comforted by our memories and our love which is very much alive.
 He'll never really die this way."